-Create a wonderful Thinking Face drawing with easy, step-by-step instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Thinking Face with easy, step-by-step drawing instructions, and video tutorial.

 "Cogito, ergo sum; I think, therefore I am."